waldrain/waldrain.github.io/index.md

 - [Platzbedarf der aktuellen Interessenten 2020-03-06](#meeting-with-moni-2020-03-06)
 - [Fragen zur Wohnflaeche 2020-03-08](#treffen-am-sonntag-2020-03-08)
 - [Fragen und Wuensche von Araceli und Joerg](#fragen-und-wuensche-von-araceli-und-joerg)

+<i>When your world falls apart and you’re left with just yourself, you’re forced to discover who you are without all the beliefs, expectations, views and self-image provided by some teacher or system.
+The calculating mind gives way to the intuitive mind.
+Knowing without thinking.</i>
+&ndash; Gabrielle Roth

 ## Next Steps